Energinet-DataHub/opengeh-edi/README.md

 ## Where can I get more help?

 Code owners?
 Gitter versus Slack?
-Referral to geh_repo?
+Referral to main repository?